meeshkan/beginners-guide-to-property-based-testing/README.md

 - A computer can generate a lot more input than a human can.
 - It forces you to reason and express at a higher level than individual examples.

-## Why use example based testing?
-- Test cases using specific examples may in many cases be more readable.
-- Regression tests of specific bugs to prevent them from ever happening again.
+Note that property based testing does not replace example based testing, but rather complements it.

 ## Vocabulary
 - **Example-based testing** The traditional way of writing tests using examples.
 - **Property-based testing**
 - **Preconditions**
 - **Postconditions**
 - **Generators**: The thing that generates input data, such as `some.lists(some.integers())`.